KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 | sort by FileName asc, DeviceName asc
 ```

-Then you will have to manual click through the results of the detected files to see if they are actually signed, and what Defender mentions about their signature information.
+Then you will have to filter through the results of the detected files to see if they are actually signed, and what Defender mentions about their signature information.

 You can also add Certificates to the Indicators allow list.